-On this page you’ll find our detailed assessment of the Taylormade M1 Driver, the pros and cons, and a side-by-side comparison with other drivers we have recently reviewed.
+On this page you’ll find our detailed assessment of the Taylormade M1 Driver, the pros and cons, and a comparison with other drivers we have recently reviewed.

 Even though many professionals are contracted to Taylormade, you will see the M1 in many other players’ bags that aren’t with Taylormade too.
 It’s that good.
-And the reason why we have choosen it as our Editor’s Choice for drivers in 2016.
+And the reason why we have chosen it as our Editor’s Choice for drivers in 2016.